moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/okrs/index.md

 * Key Results is defined as “How will you know **when** you’ve achieved the objective?”
 * As part of a KR, you can also have a sub point - which will likely tie to an epic.
 This would be an “Initiative”, defined as “**How** are you going to achieve your key result?”

+#### Objectives

-The Objective Description should have the following format:
+The description for an Objective should have the following format:

 ```
 ### Context